 Cinepolis is investing over 200 million dollars targeting to set up 500 film screens in various cities in India.
 The company started operations in India in 2009 and already has 360 screens.
 They are the fourth largest player in Indian film exihibition market and the only foreign company.
 In India, they focus on second and third tier cities opening multiplexes in shopping malls.

-Mexichem, has opened a new manufacturing plant in Hyderabad ( May 2015), which will produce cable ducts and pressure pipes for the water, gas and telecommunications industries.
+Mexichem, has set up manufacturing plant in Hyderabad (2015), to produce cable ducts and pressure pipes for the water, gas and telecommunications industries.
 The new plant is Mexichem’s fourth plant in India, with two other facilities located in Goa, and another in Rajasthan.
 Mexichem is a vertically integrated chemical company operating more than 120 plants in over 30 countries and generating annual revenues of $5 billion

 NEMAK, part of the ALFA group, has invested in a manufacturing facility in Chennai for aluminium engine heads and blocks for automobile since 2012.
 It has 100 employees and invested 20 m dollars.
 Nemak is a global leader in its business.